 Relax and reflect on a remarkable journey as you join your experts for a recap of highlights and enjoy a farewell dinner tonight.

 Disembark in the Port of Lyttelton.
 After fond farewells, transfer to central city hotels or to the airport.

 The above itinerary is a guide only, as the exact program depends on weather and ice conditions and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 Landings at the Sub-Antarctic Islands are by permit only as administered by the governments of New Zealand and Australia.
 No landings are permitted at Snares Island.
 ExpeditionTrips is not responsible for itinerary changes.

 As a requirement of participation in this program, all passengers must purchase full medical and emergency evacuation insurance for the specific areas they will be visiting.
 The minimum coverage requirement is $100,000 for program.
 The policy provider, policy number and contact phone number must be provided prior to departure date.
 We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-Cabin accommodations; one night hotel accommodation including dinner and continental breakfast; all onboard lectures and access to public areas; all meals on board the ship; shore excursions as described; group transfers to embark the ship and transfer from the ship to city hotels and/or airport on disembarkation.
+Cabin accommodations and meals aboard the ship; one night hotel accommodation including dinner and continental breakfast; onboard lectures and access to public areas; shore excursions as described; group transfers to embark the ship and transfer from the ship to city hotels and/or airport on disembarkation.

 International / domestic airfare; passport, visa and vaccination fees; travel insurance; excess baggage charges; items of a personal nature such as laundry, beverages, communications, medical supplies, etc.; landing fees; gratuities; fuel surcharge may apply.